What are the IPv4 and IPv6 loopback addresses?

-IPv6 is a newer version with a much larger IP address space.
+IPv6 is a newer version with a much broader IP address space.
 Each address is 16 bytes long, so a total of 2^128 are possible addresses with the IPv6 address scheme.

 What are the loopback addresses for IPv4 and IPv6?

-An operating system has a loopback interface named “lo”.
-This is a software interface that does not have any associated network hardware.
+Each operating system has a loopback interface named “lo”.
+This is a software-only interface that does not have any associated network hardware.
 The loopback addresses are mapped to the “lo” interface.

 - For IPv4, the loopback address is

 - For IPv6, the loopback address is

 How to check the loopback address and associated domain names?

-In an operating system, there are commands and utilities to list the IP addresses.
-In this tutorial, we are using Linux operating system to demonstrate the example.
+An operating system has commands and utilities to list the IP addresses.
+In this tutorial, we use the Linux operating system to demonstrate the examples.
 There is a command (

-ifconfig) in Linux, which you can use along with the option “-a”, to display the interfaces.
+ifconfig) in Linux, which you can use along with the option “-a” to list all interfaces.
 In the output, you can see a “lo” interface.